Installing and Using NVM (Node Version Manager)

 nvm use system.

-To switch to a new version of Node and immediately open a Node console, use
+To switch to a different version of Node and immediately open a Node console, use

 nvm run.
 The